 0:00 Thanks for joining this call to review what’s going on in the financial markets, and how it impacts you as an investor.
 My name is Darryl, I am a CFA Charterholder and I’m the Director of Portfolio Strategies here at Spring.
 Just to let you know, this meeting is being recorded so we’re going to post it a little bit later, in case you want to access it and just check back in on anything that you’ve heard.

-0:29 We created this call just naturally out of the inquiries we’ve been receiving from clients, and who are looking for a little bit more help in understanding what’s going on.
+0:29 We created this call just naturally out of the inquiries we’ve been receiving from clients who are looking for a little bit more help in understanding what’s going on.
 We wanted to create this space that was away from the majority – you know – the usual financial media that we are all used to.
 It’s loaded with a lot of general information but is really short on insight.
-So hopefully the next 15 min or so – you know – provide a little more insight for you.
+So hopefully in the next 15 minutes or so I can provide a little more insight for you.

-0:59 Not in terms of what to do next, you know specifically if you have investments, but really how to think about the information you’re hearing relative to your own financial objectives and how to make those decisions taken into consideration all the things that’s going on.
-So we’re going to take a look back at what happened last week, what’s been going on this week, cuz it’s a lot, it literally feels like a yo-yo.
+0:59 Not in terms of what to do next, specifically if you have investments, but really how to think about the information you’re hearing relative to your own financial objectives and how to make those decisions, taking into consideration everything that’s going on.
+So we’re going to take a look back at what happened last week, what’s been going on this week, because it’s a lot; it literally feels like a yo-yo.
 We’re going to talk about things within the context of whether you are with a Roboadvisor, with an investment manager, whether you are a DIYer or if you are sitting in cash wondering what the heck to do.
 Finally if you have any questions please send them.
 I’m going to be answering them.
 If you want to post them to me now, anonymously, just in the little chat dialog box you can select my name, Darryl, to send any questions there.
-So i’ll receive them and I can answer them there.
+So I’ll receive them and I can answer them there.
 With that out of the way, let’s talk about what’s been happening.

 2:00 Let’s go back to last week, where we started off the week on Monday and Tuesday, and we thought things were fairly bad then, where the markets had fallen in six and a half to seven percent in two days, and then things only got worse from there.
 We ended off the week down ten percent and as everyone knows the big fears that are spreading throughout the financial markets are worries of the impact the Coronavirus would have on the global economy.

 2:29 And how that’s going to shape out over time.
-Even as the number of reported new cases in China started to slow, the headlines that the Virus is spreading at an increased rate outside of China, that’s what’s caught the attention of the markets.
-Think when we were talking about CoronaVirus in December and early January, I think there was the belief that it was somewhat contained.
+Even as the number of reported new cases in China started to slow, the headlines that the virus is spreading at an increased rate outside of China, that’s what’s caught the attention of the markets.
+When we were talking about Coronavirus in December and early January, I think there was the belief that it was somewhat contained.
 So now that it is clearly not, then the markets have started to re-price what impact that’s going to have.